Site Map

 - Local spending

-The main ramp-up in Social Security spending occurred between 1965 and 1980, when federal pension spending rose from 2 percent of GDP to 5 percent.
-In the years after 1980 Social Security spending went into a modest decline, bottoming out at 4.4 percent of GDP in 2006.
-But the Great Recession and the retirement of the post-World War II baby boom has reversed that, and federal pension is expected to reach 5.4 percent of GDP by 2015.
+The main ramp-up in Social Security spending occurred between 1965 and 1982, when federal pension spending rose from 2 percent of GDP to 5 percent.
+In the years after 1980 Social Security spending went into a modest decline, bottoming out at 4.2 percent of GDP in 2006.
+But the Great Recession and the retirement of the post-World War II baby boom has reversed that, and federal pension spending reached 5.23 percent of GDP in 2015. in 2020 federal pension spending was 5.5 percent of GDP.

 In the post-World World War II era, as Social Security spending was ramping up, the pace of state and local pension spending remained fairly modest.
-But by 1989 state pension spending reached 0.5 percent of GDP and local pension spending hovered at 0.15 percent of GDP.
-In the 20 years since, state pension spending has more than doubled to 1.15 percent of GDP and local pension spending has nearly doubled to 0.26 percent of GDP.
+But by 1991 state pension spending reached 0.5 percent of GDP and local pension spending hovered at 0.16 percent of GDP.

 Spending 101 Courses